dward2/BME547/Assignments/final_project_add_on.md

 database, there should be five separate clickable widgets that would each display the ECG trace for a specific patient.

+While the ECG trace is being displayed, if the heart rate for that particular patient is updated in the database, the displayed ECG image should also update with the new data.

-With the ECG trace displayed, there should be a button or some other way for the user to say they are done looking at the ECG trace and have it be removed and show all of the patients again.
+While the ECG trace is being displayed, there should be a button or some other way for the user to say they are done looking at the ECG trace and have it be removed and show all of the patients again.